New Orleans Pelicans: 2017–2019: End of the Anthony Davis era

 On February 20, 2017, the Pelicans acquired DeMarcus Cousins in a trade with the Sacramento Kings when they traded Buddy Hield, Tyreke Evans, Langston Galloway, a 2017 first-round pick, and a 2017 second-round pick in exchange for Cousins and Omri Casspi.

 On February 1, 2018, the Pelicans acquired Nikola Mirotić in a trade with the Chicago Bulls.
-Though the trade went through, a previous trade for Mirotić to the Pelicans was called off when New Orleans did not want to pay for Mirotić's 2019 team option contract that Mirotić had signed with the Bulls during the off-season in 2017.
+Though the trade went through, a previous trade for Mirotić to the Pelicans was called off when New Orleans did not want to pay for Mirotić's 2019 team option that Mirotić had signed with the Bulls during the off-season in 2017.
 The Pelicans received Mirotić and a 2018 second-round pick for veterans Ömer Aşık, Jameer Nelson, and Tony Allen.
 Mirotić demanded a trade when former teammate Bobby Portis punched Mirotić in the face during an off-season practice.
 At the time of the trade, Mirotić was the Bulls' leading scorer, and DeMarcus Cousins was injured.
 Mirotić played well for the Pelicans after the trade.

 On March 15, 2018, Tom Benson died from complications of the flu.
 Ownership of the Pelicans and the Saints were transferred to Benson's widow, Gayle Benson.

 The Pelicans clinched a playoff spot on April 9, 2018, and finished with a 48–34 record.
-In the first round of the playoffs, they swept the Portland Trail Blazers in four games and then lost to the Golden State Warriors four games to one.
+In the first round of the playoffs, they swept the Portland Trail Blazers in four games before losing to the eventual champion Golden State Warriors four games to one.

 In January 2019, Davis demanded a trade from the franchise, and was fined for publicly announcing the request.
 On May 14, 2019, the Pelicans received the first overall pick at the NBA draft lottery of the 2019 NBA draft, despite having a six percent chance to win it.
 On June 15, 2019, the Pelicans agreed to trade Davis to the Los Angeles Lakers.
 In return, the Lakers agreed to send Lonzo Ball, Brandon Ingram, Josh Hart and three first-round picks, including the fourth overall pick in the 2019 NBA draft, to the Pelicans.
 The Pelicans later agreed to trade draft rights of the fourth overall pick of the 2019 NBA draft to the Atlanta Hawks, receiving the draft rights to the eighth, 17th and 35th picks in the 2019 NBA draft.
 The three-way trade was completed on July 6, 2019, marking the end of an era for the Pelicans.